asimonov/CarND-Advanced-Lane-Lines/README.md

 **_In the first few frames of video, the algorithm should perform a search without prior assumptions about where the lines are (i.e., no hard coded values to start with).
 Once a high-confidence detection is achieved, that positional knowledge may be used in future iterations as a starting point to find the lines._**

 **Alexey Simonov**:
+`LaneDetector.process_image` (main pipeline function) counts the frames as part of the processing.
+Once it reaches the specified number of frames (passed to class constructor or defaulted to class constant `_initial_images_number`) it starts to annotate images with detected lane lines and the space between them.
+For the first few frames it uses the histogram search method from `Line` class.
+The subsequent frames use the prior knowledge and start detecting the lines from information found in previous frames.

 **_As soon as a high confidence detection of the lane lines has been achieved, that information should be propagated to the detection step for the next frame of the video, both as a means of saving time on detection and in order to reject outliers (anomalous detections)._**

 **Alexey Simonov**:
+The `Line` class is persisting the information from previous successful line detection. `LaneDetector` class has two instances of `Line` objects -- one for left and right lines.